NaifAbdullah1/WakeGuard/README.md

 Pending tasks:

-☐ Notification-going-off Activity (The screen that appears to the user when the alarm goes off.
+☐ AlarmAlertActivity (The screen that appears to the user when the alarm goes off.
 A representation of this screen can be found in the Wireframe).
+Please name the .java file as "AlarmAlertActivity.java" and the XML file as "activity_alarm_alert.xml"

 ☐ Settings Activity